VISION-SJTU/PVMamba/README.md

 # PVMamba

+The official implementation of the paper:

 **PVMamba: Parallelizing Vision Mamba via Dynamic State Aggregation**
+>  Fei Xie, Zhongdao Wang, Weijia Zhang, Chao Ma

 If you have any questions, please don't hesitate to contact me  (jaffe031@sjtu.edu.cn).